department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/a-single-response.md

 ### Annotated

-{% include component-example.html alt="An annotated example of using radio buttons to collect the answer to a single question ." file="/images/patterns/ask-users-for/a-single-response/radio-button.png" caption="An annotated example of using radio buttons to collect the answer to a single response." class="x2" %}
+{% include component-example.html alt="An annotated example of using radio buttons to collect the answer to a single question." file="/images/patterns/ask-users-for/a-single-response/single-response-annotated.png" caption="An annotated example of using radio buttons to collect the answer to a single response." class="x2" %}

+### With form description

+{% include component-example.html alt="An annotated example that includes a form description." file="/images/patterns/ask-users-for/a-single-response/single-response-with-form-description.png" caption="An annotated example that adds a form description to the single response." class="x2" %}

 ### Examples in production